-B. Optimization for certain scoring functions
+5.2 Optimization for certain scoring functions

 In the previous subsection, we showed that the skyband can be maintained by considering O(N) new pairs when a new object arrives in the data stream.
 In this section, we show that for a broad class of scoring functions we can reduce the number of considered pairs.
 We call these scoring functions the global scoring functions.
-The global scoring functions are based on monotonic and loose monotonic functions as defined in [1].
-To make the paper self contained, we give formal definitions of these functions.
+The global scoring functions are based on monotonic and loose monotonic functions as defined in [1] and can be used to model several important queries such as k-closest pairs queries, k-furthest pairs queries and their variants.
+Due to space limitations, we omit the details of global scoring functions and refer the readers to [1] (see Section II).